fanf2/kbd/README.md

 The legends on the BBC Micro keycaps are centred; the two-story legends occupy almost all of the vertical space on the keycaps.
+Measurements are roughly:

   * letters, arrows: 0.5 keytop height

   * modifiers, actions: 0.25 keytop height

   * digits, punctuation, function keys: 3/8 keytop height

+On the WASD templates, the keycaps are 1/2 in by 5/9 in.

 Sandwich case